docQodly/docs/docs/studio/localization.md

 This ensures that key management is progressively unlocked as localization is set up.
 :::

+### Add i18n for Other Specific Components

+For components other than the Text component, adding i18n translation keys is done directly through the Properties panel in Qodly Studio.

+For example, to localize the label of a Button component:

+1. Select the component in your page.
+2. Go to the Properties tab in the right-hand panel.
+3. Locate the Label/Title field.
+4. You have three options:
+    - Assign a key to all locales: Click the purple i18n button next to the label field without selecting a locale.
+This adds the key for all supported locales.
+    - Assign a key to a specific locale: First select the target locale from the locale switcher, then click the i18n button.
+This will assign the key only for that selected locale.
+    - Manually edit label value: You can also manually change the value of the label per locale without using a translation key.

+## Managing Locales

 ### Editing a Locale

 To edit an existing locale: